nautilusrobot/blog/_posts/2024-10-12-zoom_call_with_Dr_Yuan.md

 > figure out how physiological, genetic and evolutionary response of marine life to oil spill.

-Collaboration and Partnerships: How can our team "Nautilus" contribute to fostering greater collaboration between scientists, policymakers, and industry in addressing the challenges posed by oil spills?
+How can our team "Nautilus" contribute to fostering greater collaboration between scientists, policymakers, and industry in addressing the challenges posed by oil spills?
 What specific roles or projects could we undertake to facilitate partnerships and knowledge sharing while being realistic?